Wolf, Red

 Red Wolf

-Size: ~5 feet long nose to tail (taller, larger, heavier than a coyote)
+Size: 4 to 5 feet long nose to tail (taller, larger, heavier than a coyote)

 Coyote